 Natural gas is found in reservoirs beneath the surface of the earth.
 Large layers of rock trap the natural gas as it tries to float to the surface.
 Although the areas where the gas is trapped are referred to as pools, the natural gas molecules are actually held in small holes and cracks throughout the rock formation.

 Geologists, using sophisticated technology, help locate potential pools of natural gas, so they know where to drill a well to extract gas.
 However, due to the complexity of locating natural gas trapped many metres, and sometimes kilometres, below the surface, the exploration process is not always successful.

 Once removed from an underground reservoir, the natural gas is usually transferred to a gas processing plant to remove impurities and by-products.
-Some of these by-products, including ethane, propane, butane, and sulphur, are extracted for other uses.
+Some of these by-products, including ethane, propane, butane, and sulphur (usually from sour gas), are extracted for other uses.
 After being processed, the clean natural gas (almost pure methane) is transported through a network of pipelines and delivered to its point of use, including our homes.

 We require energy on a constant basis to heat our water, cook our food, warm our homes, and generate our electricity.
 Natural gas is one of the least expensive forms of energy available to Alberta residential consumers.
 The most common use for natural gas around the home is for furnaces and hot water tanks.
 Natural gas can also be used to operate various household appliances, including stoves, clothes dryers, fireplaces, and barbecues.
 Through the use of natural gas, we can be sure our homes are operating efficiently, safely and economically.

 Schools, office buildings, hotels, restaurants and many other commercial enterprises use natural gas.
 As with residences, these enterprises use the gas mainly for heating, cooling, and cooking.
 Large commercial enterprises are also beginning to use natural gas for on-site electricity generation as an economical alternative to purchasing electricity off-site.